Volador Jr.

 Ramón Ibarra Rivera (born January 26, 1981), better known by his ring name Volador Jr., is a Mexican luchador (or professional wrestler), who works for Consejo Mundial de Lucha Libre (CMLL).
 He portrays a técnico ("good guy") wrestling character and is considered one of the top level técnicos in the promotion.
 He is the son of Super Parka, and his ring name refers to his father's previous gimmick, Volador.
-Ibarra is the nephew of the original La Parka, the cousin of El Hijo de L.A.
+Ibarra is the cousin of the original La Parka, the cousin of El Hijo de L.A.
 Park and the uncle of Flyer; he is also related to a number of other luchadors in the Ibarra family.

 Ibarra has also worked outside his native Mexico on multiple occasions, with his highest profile work being for Total Nonstop Action Wrestling (TNA) in the United States, and New Japan Pro-Wrestling (NJPW) in Japan.
 Volador Jr. originally worked under a mask but was forced to unmask when he lost his mask to long time friend turned rival, La Sombra, in September 2013.

 Over the years he has held a number of CMLL championships including the CMLL World Tag Team Championship, the CMLL World Trios Championship, the Mexican National Light Heavyweight Championship, Mexican National Trios Championship, the NWA World Historic Middleweight Championship and the NWA World Historic Welterweight Championship.
 He has won CMLL's Torneo Gran Alternativa, Leyenda de Plata and Torneo Nacional de Parejas Increibles tournaments.